Posted by Bakul Sengal

 Where can you see these metrics?

 On Facebook, you have to go to Insights > Posts > Post Types to get a review of the engagement by type of the content you posted(image, text, video, post, link).

-On Twitter, you can get a snapshot of each your every post by going to Settings > Analytics > Tweets.
+On Twitter, you can get a snapshot of each of your posts by going to Settings > Analytics > Tweets.

-Consider this data religiously, because it paints a clear picture about type of content your audience is interested in.
+Consider this data religiously, because it paints a clear picture of the type of content your audience is interested in.
 On reviewing this data, you can determine how your audience responds to the use of images, links and videos.
-By monitoring this data on reach and engagement with the post type, you can tweak your approach to share the relevant content to a particular audience.
+By monitoring this data on reach and engagement with the post type, you can tweak your approach to share the relevant content with a particular audience.
 This follows with leveraging the type of content that your audience wants to have.

 Check up your analytic and insights for the peak engagement times.
 Most of your audience may be active during the day, but that does not imply that they’re checking their social accounts at that time.
 At what time and on which days, people are engaged depends from one audience to another.
 This can be found by the social metrics.